jasperyzh/jy.com/src/content/blog/2024/241205-rabbit holes goes on forever.md

 }
 ```

 The scaling image goes in the center.
-It’s a direct child so you can place it with `grid-area`.
+It's a direct child so you can place it with `grid-area`.

 ``` css
 .grid .scaler {